AmirAkmed/bookstore/README.md

 - **Accidental Deletions**: The delete button initially removed records immediately.
 This was addressed by implementing a confirmation modal.
 - **Message Display**: Success and failure messages were obscured by the hero image.
 Adjustments to z-index and top margin resolved this issue.
 - **Hero Image Load Time**: The loading time of the hero image was optimized by compressing the image and creating smaller versions for different screen sizes.
-- **Initial Message Display Issue**: Initially, no messages were being displayed.
+- **Initial Message Display Issue**: Initially, no messages were being displayed during login and registeration.
 This was remedied by using the `@login_required_message` decorator available as part of Django's extensive login features.

 **Validator Testing**<a id="validator-testing"></a>